owl4ce/dotfiles/README.md

 - **User's Tray Icons**
   [`~/.config/openbox/tray`](./.config/openbox/tray)
   An example is turning on `nm-applet`, because by default I don't use it and use [networkmanager_dmenu](./.local/bin/networkmanager_dmenu) instead.
   > **How about battery indicator?**
   > Because on the tint2 panel I turned off battery status.
 Alternatively, install `xfce4-power-manager` and enable system tray icon in `xfce4-power-manager-settings`.
   Remove hashtags for all your needs, then re-login openbox-session.

-  > **Warning!** Putting a tray here means that when switching modes, the program will be restarted.
+  > **Warning!** Putting a tray here means that when switching Visual Mode, the program will be restarted.
   ```cfg
   1 #
   2 # This tray will restart after switching modes